Adoption Process

 Pickup

-I cannot hold on to hamster pups indefinitely, as there is a short window of time to send them to a new home.
-Community living becomes dangerous after 6-8 weeks.
+Please note I can’t hold on to hamster pups indefinitely, as community living becomes dangerous after 6-8 weeks and I’m relatively limited on space.
 Once your pickup appointment has been set, I ask that you give me 24-48 hours notice if you need to reschedule.
-Pickup schedules are quite busy and I work full time, so flexibility is limited.
-If you are unable to pick up the hamster by the time it is 8 weeks of age, then I may need find a new home and you will be removed from the waitlist and refunded.
+If you can’t pick up as agreed, I may need to find a new home for the hamster and you’ll be removed from that litter’s waitlist.